 And if you can’t get enough of winter, the frozen surface of Black Moshannon Lake should be right up your alley!

-You can view the official state recreational map of Black Moshannon State Park HERE.
+You can read my in-depth guide to Black Moshannon State Park HERE.

 Poe Valley State Park